Frequently Asked Questions

 It can take months to get an appointment and weeks before you receive the results.

 This easy-to-use test will monitor your oxygen and breathing levels.
-You simply wear the test (a few probes and a comfortable belt) for one night then you send it back in.
+You simply wear the test (a few probes and a comfortable belt) for one night then you send it back to us (free post).
 The study will be reviewed and hand-scored by a sleep technician and then interpreted by your doctor, who will decide the best course of action depending on your results.

 How is sleep apnea treated?